pfschus/fission_bicorrelation/README.md

-# Project overview
+# Measurement overview and project purpose

-The work presented in this repository aims to characterize the angular distribution of prmopt neutrons and gamma-rays emitted from fission.
+The work presented in this repository aims to characterize the angular distribution of prompt neutrons and gamma-rays emitted from fission.
 We have performed measurements and built simulation tools for investigating this on Cf-252.

 My collaborator, Matthew Marcath, took measurements of a Cf-252 source positioned at the focal point of the Chi-Nu detector array at Los Alamos National Laboratory (LANL).
 A model of the detector array is shown below: